Carbamazepine: 7 things you should know

 - Tell your doctor if you experience any symptoms of hyponatremia (such as a headache, confusion, new or increased seizure frequency, weakness, or unsteadiness which could lead to falls).

-- Tell your doctor if your mood becomes depressed, or you start having thoughts about suicide or self-harm while taking carbamazepine.
+- Tell your doctor if your mood becomes depressed, or you start having thoughts of suicide or self-harm while taking carbamazepine.

 - Peak plasma levels of carbamazepine are reached after approximately 1.5 hours following the suspension, compared to 4 to 5 hours following administration of the conventional release tablets, and 3 to 12 hours following administration of the extended-release tablets.
 Usual adult therapeutic levels (the level needed for carbamazepine to be effective) are between 4 and 12 mcg/mL.